HiPerCoRe/KTT/OnboardingGuide.md

 APIs such as OpenCL.
 * `SetKernelCacheCapacity` - changes size of a cache for compiled kernels.
 KTT utilizes the cache to improve performance when the same kernel function with the same configuration is launched multiple times (e.g., inside kernel launcher or during kernel running).
 * `SetLoggingLevel` - controls the amount of logging information printed to the output.
-Higher levels print more detailed information which aids debugging.
+Higher levels print more detailed information, which aids debugging.
 * `SetTimeUnit` - specifies time unit used for printing execution times.
 This affects console output as well as kernel results saved into a file.

 ----